spell-music/csound-expression/tutorial/chapters/BasicTypesTutorial.md

 Signals (Sig)
 ----------------------

-We are going to make a sound.
+We are going to make an audio signal.
 So the most frequently used type is a signal.
 It's called `Sig`.
-The signal is a steam of numbers that is updated at a certain rate.
+The signal is a stream of numbers that is updated at a certain rate.
-Actually it's a small array of doubles.
-For every cycle the sound-engine updates it.
+Actually it's a stream of small arrays of doubles.
+For every cycle the audio-engine updates it.
 It can see only one frame at the given time.

 Conceptually we can think that signal is a list of numbers.